Here's every image from the 2020 iPhone Photography Awards — and the backstory of how they were shot

 Whenever the winning photos of the iPhone Photography Awards are announced I love to, first, see which iPhones the winners used for their shots, and second, peek at the metadata to unearth more on the behind-the-scenes.

-However, Moor, remains a Hipstamatic faithful.
+However, Moir, remains a Hipstamatic faithful.
 "It’s more a color palette thing for me."

-"I love Hipstamatic because I’m an old school — girl who still uses Polaroid," says Moor.
+"I love Hipstamatic because I’m an old-school — girl who still uses Polaroid," says Moir.
 "It is my way of feeling like when I don’t have a film camera with me that I can get that feeling from using Hipstamatic.
 When I’m using Hipstamatic, I’m choosing a lens and a film, and that gives me another sense like I can really work with the iPhone so that it gives me more of a manual feel."

 Anyone perusing the IPPA website can see that the quality of photos has improved dramatically since the awards started 13 years ago when the first iPhone came out.
 Despite how powerful iPhone cameras are now, there are still non-believers.
 Camera purists who think photos taken with an iPhone are somehow inferior.
 Which is, of course, completely untrue.